Virginia Sesquicentennial of the American Civil

 presenting the materials for digitization.

-If you are not in the Richmond area and would like to submit your collection to the CW150 Legacy Project web site you may scan and submit your collections digitally.
+If you would like to submit your collection to the CW150 Legacy Project web site you may scan and submit your collections digitally.
 Please use the following criteria and forms to submit scanned images to the CW150 Legacy Project.

 items within your family collections that document